otaku840726/mediamtx-scrcpy-audio/README.md

    -p 8890:8890/udp  \
    bluenviron/mediamtx
    ````
-2. Start scrcpy to push the audio to mediamtx
+2. Start [Genymobile/scrcpy][scrcpy] and use ffmpeg push the audio to mediamtx
    [/config/.android] <- Used for adb authorization to avoid having to confirm every time you operate the phone
    ````shell
    docker run --name=mediamtx-scrcpy-audio \